mr-p-otter/spoon-knife/page-otter-commit-test.md

 ## Do, or do not

+I'll call you tonight.
+You bet.
+The future, it's where you're going?
+Our first television set, Dad just picked it up today.
+Do you have a television?
+Don't say a word.

+Quiet down, I'm sure the car is fine.
+Well gee, I don't know.
+Of course not, Biff, now I wouldn't want that to happen.
+Now, uh, I'll finish those reports up tonight, and I'll run em them on over first thing tomorrow, alright?
+In that case, I'll tell you strait out.
+Bet your ass it works.

+Oh, hi , Marty.
+I didn't hear you come in.
+Fascinating device, this video unit.
+Hey Biff, check out this guy's life preserver, dork thinks he's gonna drown.
+Doc.
+I've gotta go.
+You bet.

 ## There is not try

 George.
 George.
 No, Biff, you leave her alone.
 Jennifer, oh are you a sight for sore eyes.
 Let me look at you.
 What the hell is a gigawatt?
 In that case, I'll tell you strait out.